Can the Current Electric Grid Support the Growing Demand for EVs?

 According to the US Energy Information Administration (EIA), an average American household uses about 29 kilowatt-hours (kWh) per day to power their home.
 The is roughly the same amount of electricity that would power an electric vehicle for 100 miles.

-It is projected that, with the increasing demand for EVs year over year, energy consumption across the country could go up nearly 40% by 2050.
+It is projected that, with the increasing demand for EVs year over year, energy consumption across the country could go up nearly 40 percent by 2050.
 To support this transition, states will have to reevaluate their current capacities and consider whether grid expansion, increasing power production, introduction of more extensive sustainable power sources or purchasing electricity from other states would be viable solutions.

 The history of the electric grid